We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 While there are many benefits to including oats in your gluten-free diet, it’s important to buy only products that are labeled or certified as gluten-free.
 This ensures that the oats are pure and uncontaminated.

 In the United States and Europe, products certified gluten-free are required to have fewer than 20 ppm of gluten, an amount so low that foods with less than this amount are generally considered safe (20).

 These days, it’s easy to buy pure oats in many grocery stores and online.

 The decision to include oats should be made on an individual basis.

-Since it’s not possible to know who may react to avenin, it's a good idea to talk to your doctor or registered dietitian/nutritionist before adding oats to a gluten-free diet.
+Since it’s not possible to know whether you’ll react to avenin, you might want to consult your medical practitioner before adding oats to a gluten-free diet.

 However, the vast majority of people can safely enjoy oats and all of the delicious foods made with them.